Forth Replacement Crossing

 Information for road users

-We provide regular updates for road users on the latest traffic management required as part of constructing the Queensferry Crossing and connecting roads
+Regular updates for road users on the latest traffic management needed to build the Queensferry Crossing and connecting roads

 There are three main elements to this project.
 The FRC Principal Contract is delivering the bridge and connecting roads, while the Fife ITS and M9 Junction 1A contracts are already complete.
 See our overview maps for further detail.